robindittmar/coding_challenge/README.md

 **could** be a bug in `gvm-libs` itself, or I am simply using it wrong.
 That being said, I don't think this detail will make or break this coding challenge (I hope), and you probably know memory leaks can be a hassle to locate.

+#### 2025-07-02

+It bothered me that there was memory leaking in my program, and so I decided to investigate the possible causes further.
+I have found some issues in the `gvm-libs` json_pull utility and opened an [Issue on GitHub](https://github.com/greenbone/gvm-libs/issues/935), which should fix the leaks.